Call for Abstracts and Presentations

-The 2021 International Radon and Vapor Intrusion Symposium is calling for presentation abstracts from members of the scientific and medical communities, radon analytic, measurement and mitigation professionals, vapor intrusion industry, educators, housing and financial industry leaders, policymakers and public policy advocates, consumers, and others.
-The Symposium will occur October 11-13, 2021.
+The 2021 International Radon and Vapor Intrusion Symposium is calling for presentation abstracts and proposals from members of the scientific and medical communities, radon and chemical vapor intrusion analytic, measurement and mitigation professionals, educators, housing and financial industry leaders, policymakers and public policy advocates, consumers, and others.
+The Symposium will occur October 11-13, 2021 in Bethesda, MD.

-Abstracts: Abstracts should clearly convey in 150 words or less, the essence of the intended presentation indicating the contribution it will make to the knowledgebase of the radon community.
-Abstracts that do not follow the format will be returned.
+Submissions for Presentations and Abstracts: Submissions should clearly convey, in 150 words or less, the essence of the intended presentation and the contribution it will make to the knowledgebase of the soil gas community.

-Content of Abstracts: Presentations regarding but not limited to – new original research, empirical or applied, on radon risk, radon measurement, radon mitigation, radon-resistant new construction, analytics, risk communication, and similar topics are especially encouraged, including abstracts from related scientific, engineering and health-related disciplines.
-We also welcome presentations on effective methods of conveying essential radon messages to target audiences, reducing risk for low-income families, marketing and expanding radon professional services, enacting and implementing new public policy, demonstrations of radon technology, and similar activities to further the radon profession and transfer of information.
+Content: Presentations should consist of, but are not limited to new original research, empirical or applied, on radon and vapor intrusion risk, radon and vapor intrusion measurement, radon and vapor intrusion mitigation, soil gas controls in new construction, analytics, risk communication, and similar topics are encouraged, including abstracts from related scientific, engineering and health-related disciplines.
+We also welcome presentations on effective methods of conveying essential radon and vapor intrusion messages to target audiences, reducing risk for low-income families, marketing and expanding radon and vapor intrusion professional services, enacting and implementing new public policy, demonstrate radon and vapor intrusion technology, and similar activities to further the radon and vapor intrusion professions and transfer of information.

 Abstract Codes and Categories – with some* suggested sub-topics of interest: